Slicer/Slicer/Docs/developer_guide/mrml_overview.md

 ## Advanced topics

+### Parameter Nodes

+Parameter nodes are a specific use of MRML nodes to store parameters for a given function/module.
+For more info see [Parameter Nodes](parameter_nodes.md#parameter-nodes).

 ### Scene undo/redo

 MRML Scene provides Undo/Redo mechanism that restores a previous state of the scene and individual nodes.
 By default, undo/redo is disabled and not displayed on the user interface, as it increased memory usage and was not tested thoroughly.